tasxatzial/symbol-table-lists/README.md

 ## Implementation

-The library exposes the symbol table as an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type).
+The symbol table is defined as an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type).

 C-strings are supported as keys and are stored directly in the table.
 Values can be of any type, therefore they should already be stored in a different data structure.

 Internally the symbol tables are stored as linked lists.
-Operations like 'get', 'put', 'remove', 'contains' run in O(list length) time.
+Operations like 'get', 'put', 'remove', 'contains' run in O(list_length) time.

 For a more efficient implementation using Hash tables, see [symbol-table-hash](https://github.com/tasxatzial/symbol-table-hash).

 ## Compile

-Build the library (functions declared in symtable.h):
+Build the library (functions declared in [symtable.h](src/symtable.h)):

 ```bash
 make symtablelist.o